Here we discuss the cost to stucco a house including the price per square foot and repair.

 Average Cost of Stucco Remediation

-The stucco itself will cost between $1,000 and $9,000.
-The vast cost span comes from the type of stucco product used and color matching with the existing stucco.
-A residential home with approximately 1,000 square feet of stucco siding that requires remediation will cost between $6,000 and $9,000 or $6 to $9 a square foot.
+The finish application itself will cost between $1,000 and $9,000.
+The vast cost comes from the type of product used and color matching with the existing stuccoed surface.
+A residential home with approximately 1,000 square feet of siding that requires remediation is priced between $6,000 and $9,000 or $6 to $9 a square foot.

 Stucco Over Brick Cost

 If you purchase a home with brick siding and plan to update the look with stucco, the home’s market value will increase.
-The stucco siding adds beautiful curb appeal, and actually, stucco prevents a fire from penetrating the outside walls of a home, holding it at bay for up to an hour.
+This textured siding adds beautiful curb appeal, and it can help prevent a fire from penetrating the outside walls of a home, holding it at bay for up to an hour.
 Brick also has a high fire rating, but stucco, without mortar joints, holds together better.

-Installing stucco over brick siding will cost an average of $5 to 9$ a square foot; about the same as stucco siding on a new home.
-The standard range to install stucco over brick for a 1,500 square foot home is $10,455.
-Stucco siding not only improves the look of your home and the home’s value, but it’s also a long-lasting and durable choice.
+Installing stucco over brick siding will cost an average of $5 to 9$ a square foot, about the same as the siding on a new home.
+The standard range to install stucco over brick for a 1,500-square-foot home is $10,455.
+This siding not only improves the look of your home and the home’s value, but it’s also a long-lasting and durable choice.